Blackberry Almond Scones & pies & some Jammin Jam & oh yeah, Pure unadulterated Joy!

 1 and 1/2 sticks (6oz) cold unsalted butter, cut into 1/5 inch slices (or Miyoko vegan butter)

 Toss in, and then, with your fingers, rub together the butter and the dry ingredients, leaving some small pieces of butter still intact is fine.

 Top with, and then fold together until incorporated;

 9 oz buttermilk (or coconut milk)

 2 oz butter, melted and cooled a bit

 2 cups ripe smallish or halved blackberries (it's ok if they are juicy & soft)

 Plop the dough out onto a floured surface and press together gently, knead, folding it together just ten times.
 Separate into two halves.
-Roll each out into a rectangular 12 inch by 5 inch, about 1/2 inch thick piece.
+Roll each out into a rectangular 12 inch by 7 inches, about 1/2 inch thick piece.
 Brush with butter leaving 1/2 inch edge on the long side empty.
 Sprinkle with 1/3 of the sugar, dot with 1 cup of the berries.
 Roll the long side toward the empty 1/2 inch and end with the seam down and then snuggle it together.
-Cut in generous 1.2 inch slices and put well spaced onto parchment or silpat lined sheets.
+Cut with a serrated knife in generous 1.2 inch slices and put well spaced onto parchment or silpat lined sheets.
 Each half makes 10 scones.

 Brush the scone tops with the rest of the melted butter & sprinkle generously with the rest of the sugar.
 Freeze here, if you choose, on the sheet & then wrap them up to store in the freezer once they are hard.
 Otherwise, bake at 350 for at least 18 minutes, they get just a bit golden, but take them out before the juicy bottoms get too dark.